 7 Ways to Keep Wrought Iron From Rusting

 “Ferrous metals like iron and steel can oxidize to form rust.
 This weakens the metal and can cause failure of the part.
 To avoid rust and corrosion, a variety of different coatings can be applied to the metal.
 Coatings are designed to prevent oxidation by keeping the part from exposure to oxygen and water.
 Zinc coatings protect ferrous metals from rusting by a different means–zinc is oxidized before zinc-coated metal parts start to rust.
 The zinc coating will corrode instead of the protected ferrous metal part.
 Anodizing is a process for non-ferrous metals that reduces or eliminates corrosion,” reports Sciencing.

 Rust can compromise your metals’ strength, making them fragile and shortening their lifespan.
 When it comes to keeping your metals looking their best while also maintaining durability, preventing rust in the first place is key.
 Exposure to outdoor conditions will increase the risk of rust, especially if the climate is rainy or humid.

-To protect your ornamental iron from Florida weather and humidity, there are types of protective coating you can use.
+To protect your wrought iron from Florida weather and humidity, there are types of protective coating you can use.
 Here are a few examples:

-FOZZ is a balanced blend of Phosphoric Acid and other chemicals, wetting agents and extenders which dissolve rust and prevents further rusting.
+FOZZ is a balanced blend of Phosphoric Acid and other chemicals, wetting agents, and extenders that dissolve rust and prevent further rusting.
 Properly treated surfaces are ready to paint when dry.
-FOZZ is not a paint, but a primer which conditions metal so that paint will adhere.
+FOZZ is not a paint, but a primer that conditions metal so that paint will adhere.